Today almost every home and small business has a local network, and an Internet connection.

 The easiest way of testing you signal strength in various locations is to use the inSSIDer Wi-Fi checker which is an App that you can install on your Android Tablet or phone.

-The general idea is to place the Wireless router in its preferred location and then move around the house with the inSSIDer Wi-Fi checker, and check the signal strength, and then adjust the location if necessary.
+The general idea is to install the Wireless router in its preferred location and then move around the house with the inSSIDer Wi-Fi checker, check the signal strength, and then adjust the location if necessary.

 Extending Your Home Network

 In large homes/offices it may not be possible to connect all devices directly to the Wireless router and so you will need to purchase additional networking components.